 - MANIFOLD RELIEF VALVE: Valve set to relieve at 5,500 psi.

 - PANEL-UNIT SELECTOR: Manual 3-way valve.
-Used in BOP control system to apply pilot air pressure to the air-operated pressure reducing and regulating valve, either from the air regulator on the unit or from the air regulator on the remote control panel
+Used in the BOP control system to apply pilot air pressure to the air-operated pressure-reducing and regulating valve, either from the air regulator on the unit or from the air regulator on the remote control panel

 - PRESSURE REDUCING AND REGULATING VALVE — AIR OPERATED: Reduces the accumulator pressure to the required annular BOP operating pressure.
 Pressure can be varied tar stripping operations.
 Maxi- mum recommended operating pressure ut the annular preventer should not be exceeded.

 - PNEUMATIC PRESSURE TRANSMITTER FOR ANNULAR PREVENTER PRESSURE,